networkx/nx-parallel/README.md

 export NETWORKX_AUTOMATIC_BACKENDS="parallel" && python nx_code.py
 ```

-Note that for all functions inside `nx_code.py` that do not have an nx-parallel implementation their original networkx implementation will be executed.
+Note that for all functions inside `nx_code.py` that do not have an nx-parallel implementation, their original networkx implementation will be executed.
 You can also use the nx-parallel backend in your code for only some specific function calls in the following ways:

 ```py
 import networkx as nx